What Is Gilchrist’s Disease

 8. Spreading: The rash can spread to the inner thighs, buttocks, and even the genital area if left untreated.

-9. Foul Odor: In some cases, a foul odor may emanate from the affected area due to bacterial overgrowth.
+9. Foul Odor: In some cases, a foul odor may emanate from the affected area due to overgrowth.

 Diagnostic Tests for Gilchrist’s Disease: